Partridge-Sheldon House

 Partridge-Sheldon House is a historic home located at Jamestown in Chautauqua County, New York.
-It is a three-story Second Empire style residence built between about 1850 and 1867, and substantially renovated and enlarged in about 1880.
+It is a three-story Second Empire style residence built between about 1850 and 1867, and substantially renovated and enlarged about 1880.
 The structure features a Mansard roof with patterned and polychromed slate, decorative eave brackets, and an imposing Mansard-roofed front porch with ornamental iron cresting.
 It was the home of Porter Sheldon (1831–1908).

+The house is owned and maintained by the Jamestown Chapter of the Daughters of the American Revolution.
 It was listed on the National Register of Historic Places in 2000.